-Training a helper agent to directly imitate the responses in the human dialog may not be optimal as they may be unorganized and include utterances irrelevant to the task.
+Training a helper agent to imitate the responses in the human dialog directly may not be optimal as they may be unorganized and include utterances irrelevant to the task.
 Structured step-by-step instructions are easier for the helper agent to learn.
-Therefore, we propose a Parse by Step method for SeeRee, utilizing GPT-3 \cite{brown2020language}, a large language model that has been trained on a vast amount of natural language texts, to preprocess the ground-truth responses in the training data.
-In line with the idea of in-context learning \cite{brown2020language,kojima2022large}, we manually create the prompt for inputs to GPT-3.
-Table~\ref{tab:table_00} illustrates the prompt and sampled preprocessed results.
-By filling each response in the training set in the blank of the prompt and letting GPT-3 complete the sentence, we get the preprocessed training data from the output, which is parsed in a step-by-step manner with a streamlined language pattern.
-As a result, the token $y_i$ in the objective function (\ref{eq_1}) is sampled from a tokenized preprocessed human response $Y$:

-where $Tok$ is the tokenization process, $P$ is the Parse by Step method, and $R$ is the original human response in the dialog of the training set.
-In our experiments, with the preprocessed training data as supervision for training, SeeRee is able to generate more informative responses.
+Therefore, inspired by the idea of in-context learning \cite{brown2020language,kojima2022large}, we propose a Parse by Step method that prompts GPT-3 \cite{brown2020language} to preprocess the ground-truth responses in the training data.
+We detail the designed prompts and examples in the appendix.
+After Prase by Step, the preprocessed training data is parsed in a step-by-step manner with a streamlined language pattern.
+As a result, the learning objectives of SeeRee is the preprocessed human response $Y = P(R)$, where $P$ is the Parse by Step method, and $R$ is the original human response in the dialog of the training set.